Urinary Casts

 Hyaline Casts

-Hyaline casts are the most common cast, composed only of a protein matrix and maybe a few granules.
-They are translucent and have a low refractive index, making them difficult to see.
+Hyaline casts are translucent and have a low refractive index, making them difficult to see.
 Phase microscopy can be used to help with this.

 Granular Casts